New York City draft riots: Aftermath

 On August 19, the government resumed the draft in New York.
 It was completed within 10 days without further incident.
 Fewer men were drafted than had been feared by the white working class: of the 750,000 selected nationwide for conscription, only about 45,000 were sent into active duty.

 While the rioting mainly involved the white working class, middle and upper-class New Yorkers had split sentiments on the draft and use of federal power or martial law to enforce it.
 Many wealthy Democratic businessmen sought to have the draft declared unconstitutional.
 Tammany Democrats did not seek to have the draft declared unconstitutional, but they helped pay the commutation fees for those who were drafted.

 In December 1863, the Union League Club recruited more than 2,000 black soldiers, outfitted and trained them, honoring and sending men off with a parade through the city to the Hudson River docks in March 1864.
 A crowd of 100,000 watched the procession, which was led by police and members of the Union League Club.

 New York's support for the Union cause continued, however grudgingly, and gradually Southern sympathies declined in the city.
 New York banks eventually financed the Civil War, and the state's industries were more productive than those of the entire Confederacy.
 By the end of the war, more than 450,000 soldiers, sailors, and militia had enlisted from New York State, which was the most populous state at the time.
-A total of 46,000 military men from New York State died during the war, more from disease than wounds, as was typical of most combatants.
+A total of 46,000 military men from New York State died during the war, more from disease than wounds—as was typical during the war.